thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/execution/README.md

-# Start the microservice and execute the test
+# Start the Microservice and execute the test

 ### STEP 1: